 3. Artemis BJJ (Brazilian Jiu Jitsu) (Ref #2711)

 Artemis BJJ is a community martial arts club offering Brazilian jiu jitsu in a friendly and welcoming environment.
 We run a free women-only class on Wednesdays from 18:30-19:30, along with mixed classes five days a week.

 Established in 1978, Backwell Karate is a traditional Karate club with a long history of helping students from the Bristol area reach their potential through the martial arts.
 Beginners are always welcome.

-We run Judo classes for children and adults aged 5 to 55.
+We run Judo classes for children and adults aged 5+ in a fun and safe environment.
 Classes run Tuesdays and Fridays from 7.15pm.
-We are only the second judo club in Bristol to achieve the Club Mark award.

 Brandon Trust is an independent charity working with and for people with learning disabilities.
 Activities include Supported Living; Education; Work, Learning and Leisure; plus various types of Residential Services.
 An important element is that we stay local to local people.
 We have a number of different teams in Bristol, involved in lots of different things.
 If you are interested in how Brandon Trust can support you, call Karen Mellalieu on 0117 952 8235.

 9. Bridge Foundation, The (Ref #1562)